Move over Vitamin C, Zinc, Elderberry, Oregano & other popular remedies, there’s a new sheriff in town for immune support.

 Over 50 years ago, researcher Jon Kabara, Ph.D. was studying the unique properties of breastmilk.
 He wondered how the milk stayed free of bacteria once out of the body & discovered that breastmilk contained a unique medium chain fat called monolaurin.

 Monolaurin is not just found in breastmilk - it can be derived from the lauric acid in coconut oil.
-Many know it as Lauricidin.
-We now use Ultimate Monolaurin by Inspired Nutrition as its the same quality at better cost.
+We use Ultimate Monolaurin by Inspired Nutrition as its the same quality at better cost.
+For capsules, we use Natural Cure Labs Monolaurin.

 Lauric acid is well known for providing the unique health properties of coconut oil - it comprises 50% of the volume of coconut oil.
 Coconut is known as the "tree of life" in areas where it grows naturally.
 Lauric acid accounts for many of its unique properties - including immune benefits.